MarlonCorreia/search-challenge/README.md

 ## Why two solutions?

-While looking at the specifications of the challenge, two really important knowledges came into my mind, **Data Structures** and **DataBase**.
-And I wanted to developed a little bit of both in this challenge.
-As the description didn't specify the use of any techlonogies I felt it was a little bit of cheating using only `PostgreSQL`, since it has indexes and multi text search functions built in.
+While looking at the specifications of the challenge, two really important knowledge came into my mind, **Data Structures** and **DataBase**.
+And I wanted to develop a little bit of both in this challenge.
+As the description didn't specify the use of any technologies I felt it was a little bit of cheating using only `PostgreSQL`, since it has indexes and multi text search functions built in.
 So here are the differences:

 - [Version_1](/version_1)- **In memory Solution**